exploratory-io/book/tutorials/yelp.md

 ![](images/yelp-state-category-chart.png)

+## Filter to keep only Top 10 restaurants for each State

 But there are too many categories that it almost doesn't make much of the sense.
 Let’s get only the top 10 for each state by using ```top_n()``` function.
 To do this, first, we need to set the grouping level to 'state' with ```group_by()``` function like below.

 ```